PRODUCTS & INNOVATION

 How diagnostic tests serve as a compass for healthcare

 A woman sitting in her doctor’s office, waiting to get her annual health screenings.
 A patient lying in a hospital bed, wanting nothing more than to get better and go home.
 A couple waiting to find out if they are pregnant.
 All of these people rely on fast, accurate diagnostic testing to guide their care.

 Diagnostic tests are an essential part of the healthcare system, providing important information that helps guide how patients are treated.
 Healthcare providers use tests to make decisions about disease prevention, diagnosis, treatment and management.
 In fact, 60-70 percent of critical clinical decisions are influenced by diagnostic test results.[i]

 Behind the scenes of healthcare

-At the same time behind the scenes, a lot of factors are changing the dynamics for diagnostic testing, including rising global testing volumes due to an aging population, the growing management of chronic diseases and increased access to care.
-Health systems are also facing pressures to perform testing as efficiently as possible with limited staff and space while also reducing costs.
+Around the world, healthcare is evolving and these changes are impacting diagnostic testing in hospitals, laboratories and doctors' offices.
+For instance, global testing volumes are rising due to an aging population, the growing need to manage chronic diseases and increased access to care.[ii]
+Healthcare systems are also facing pressures to perform testing as efficiently as possible with limited staff and space constraints while also reducing costs.

-Please be aware that the website you have requested is intended for the residents of a particular country or countries, as noted on that site.
+Please be aware that the website you have requested is intended for the residents of a particular country or region, as noted on that site.
 As a result, the site may contain information on pharmaceuticals, medical devices and other products or uses of those products that are not approved in other countries or regions.

 The website you have requested also may not be optimized for your specific screen size.